thepocock/thepocock/README.md

 # Braden Pocock

-Data engineering, architecture, analytics, and application development.
+Data engineering, architecture, analytics, A.I, and application development.

 This GitHub contains selected examples of code and technical curriculum from my professional work, including historical SQL and Python examples.